 NASBITE International is committed to advancing international trade by acknowledging professionals in the field that have demonstrated excellence in developing innovative programs and practices that improve international trade.
 Their successful achievements are honored through the presentation of annual awards.

-INTERNATIONAL TRADE EDUCATOR OF THE YEAR AWARD
+INTERNATIONAL TRADE EDUCATOR OF THE YEAR AWARD test

 This award recognizes and celebrates innovation and excellence in international trade curriculum development, research, program development, and advocacy of international business issues.

 PROGRAM EXCELLENCE AWARD

 This award recognizes specific programs developed by institutions and organizations to meet a particular identified need.
 All organizations, public and private, for-profit and not-for-profit, are eligible to apply.

 This award recognizes the dedication and service of those that are advancing international trade in each state in the United States as well as Canada and Mexico.
 Award winners, which may be programs or individuals, have contributed to the advancement of international trade for four or more years.

 The NASBITE John Otis Lifetime Achievement Award is named for NASBITE International’s founder, John Otis.
 In 1986, after 20 years as a small business owner, he established the Small Business International Trade Program at Portland State University.
 He recognized the need to establish a network among international trade education providers and hosted the first conference from which NASBITE was born in 1988.
 His guiding philosophy of organizational development, based on encouraging collaboration and consensus supported by communication and commitment, served NASBITE well during its formative years.
 John worked tirelessly and patiently to guide the NASBITE Board of Governors in creating a sustainable organization that truly serves the needs of its members throughout North America.